[SIGN UP TODAY!]: MCP Admissions Blog

 - The knowledge and skill sets to successfully practice planning in a variety of urban, metropolitan, and regional settings;

-The Master of City Planning (M.C.P.) degree combines a common core curriculum with the opportunity to specialize in one of five concentration areas:
+The Master of City Planning (M.C.P.) degree combines a common core curriculum with the opportunity to specialize in one of four concentration areas: